open-olive/loop-development-kit/docs/src/markdown-pages/aptitudes/whisper.create.md

 * Link - This component shows a link that can either open a link in the user's default browser or function as an `onClick` to allow for loops to do things like send a new whisper.
 * ListPair - This component shows a two column view of information typically used for lists of information.
 * Markdown - Renders a message as Markdown.
+    * Markdown syntax for the Markdown Component Type is defined by to the [CommonMark](https://commonmark.org/) specification.
 * Message - This component shows a banner in the whisper that functions as a call to action to the user.
 * Number - The text input field allows the user to provide a number within the parameters provided.
 * Password - The password input field allows the user to provide a password.
 This field protects the user by obscuring what they type.
 Showing each character as a solid black dot.